CountQuackula/sonificationSummerProjectCSIRO/README.md

 user input and an input from a predefined list of frequencies which also needs to be populated.
 My notes from the development of the system initially are present in a word document as well as a presentation and its script that explain this project which were given during my studentship if they're also able to provide documentation.
+Also the powerpoint contains a condensed to-do list of "future work" so other features to add etc.